-You might want to test after you install each RGB LED.
-The startup pattern should slowly turn on and then off the colons, the Red channel of the RGB LEDs, then the Green channel and then the Blue channel.
+You might want to test after you install each RGB LED, by doing a factory reset.
+The startup pattern should slowly turn on and then the Red channel of the RGB LEDs, then the Green channel and then the Blue channel.
+Note that it can take 10 seconds for the Red channel to light up, because the startup test checks the colons first, which are not yet installed.